Use Case

 Map auth once

-Convert API keys or sessions into typed auth context with tenant and role metadata.
+Turn API keys or sessions into typed request context with tenant and role metadata in one place.

 Inject tenant filters